Lachie-King24/holbertonschool-shell/permissions/README.md

 13-change_group is a script used to change the group owner of the file hello

 14-change_owner_and_group is a script used to change the owner to vincent and group owner to staff for all files and directories in the directory

+15-symbolic_link_permissions is a script used to change the owner and group owner of the symbolic link _hello